Reducing Agent Resource Consumption

 • Resource constraints outweigh observability benefits

-• Non-Kubernetes environments (eBPF sources only work in Kubernetes)
+• N/A for Linux environments - eBPF sources only work in Kubernetes

 Verification: